Skip to content

 Supply / Demand Zone

-Price areas where significant institutional buying (demand) or selling (supply) originated, identified by the base candles before a strong impulsive move.
-Unlike support/resistance, these zones weaken with each retest as institutional orders get filled.
+Price areas where significant buying (demand) or selling (supply) originated, identified by the base candles before a strong impulsive move.
+Unlike support/resistance, these zones weaken with each retest as orders get filled.

 Supply & Demand Zones Guide